jordanbtucker/totk-no-loot-boxes/README.md

 ## How

-This mod alters the drop tables for amiibo so that all non-zero probabilities of receiving a rare item are raised to 100%.
-In other words, if you're at a point in the game where you _could_ receive a rare item from an amiibo, then you _will_.
+This mod alters the drop tables for amiibo so that all non-zero probabilities of receiving a rare item are raised to near 100%.
+In other words, if you're at a point in the game where you _could_ receive a rare item from an amiibo, then you _will_.\*

-This mod does not give you rare items that are normally locked behind progression requirements, however.
-For example, in order to have a chance at receiving Sheik's Mask from the Smash Bros.
-Sheik amiibo, you must complete the Great Sky Island.
-With this mod, you still have to complete the Great Sky Island, but you're guarateed to get either Sheik's Mask or the Sheik Fabric each time you use the amiibo after that.
+\* Due to how the drop tables are configured, there is a small chance that you will not receive a rare item.
+This is to ensure that once you receive the rare item, like the fabric or armor set, you will continue to receive useful items like weapons, bows, and shields when you use the amiibo.

 ## Installation